Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 The constant $K$ is the advance of periastron \emph{per} orbital revolution defined by Eq.~\eqref{K}; it may be written as $K=\frac{\Phi}{2\pi}$ where $\Phi$ is the angle of return to the periastron.

-Crucial to the formalism are the explicit expressions for the orbital elements $n$, $K$, $a_r$, $e_r$, $e_t$ and $e_\phi$ in terms of the conserved energy $E$ and angular momentum $\mathrm{J}$ of the orbit.
-For convenience we introduce two dimensionless parameters directly linked to $E$ and $\mathrm{J}$ by
+Crucial to the QK formalism are the explicit expressions for the orbital elements $n$, $K$, $a_r$, $e_r$, $e_t$ and $e_\phi$ in terms of the conserved energy $\dE$ and angular momentum $\dJ$ of the orbit.
+For convenience we introduce two dimensionless parameters directly linked to $\dE$ and $\dJ$ by

-where $\mu=m\nu$ is the reduced mass with $m$ the total mass (recall that $E<0$ for bound orbits) and we have used the intermediate standard notation $h\equiv \frac{\mathrm{J}}{G m}$.
-The equations to follow will then appear as expansions in powers of the small post-Newtonian parameter $\varepsilon=\mathcal{O}(1/c^2)$,\epubtkFootnote{Note that this post-Newtonian parameter $\varepsilon$ is precisely specified by Eq.~\eqref{eps}, while we only intended to define $\epsilon$ in Eq.~\eqref{epsPN} as representing a post-Newtonian \emph{estimate}.} with coefficients depending on $j$ and the dimensionless reduced mass ratio $\nu$; notice that the parameter $j$ is at Newtonian order, $j=\mathcal{O}(1/c^0)$.
-We have~\cite{DD85}
+where $\mu=m\nu$ is the reduced mass with $m$ the total mass (recall that $\dE<0$ for bound orbits) and we have used the intermediate standard notation $h\equiv \frac{\dJ}{G m}$.
+The equations to follow will then appear as expansions in powers of the small post-Newtonian parameter $\varepsilon=\calO(1/c^{2})$,\footnote{Note that the post-Newtonian parameter $\varepsilon$ is precisely defined by Eq.~\eqref{eps}, and should not be confused with $\epsilon$ in Eq.~\eqref{epsPN} which is intended to represent a post-Newtonian \emph{estimate}.} with coefficients depending on $j$ and the dimensionless reduced mass ratio $\nu$; notice that the parameter $j$ is of Newtonian order: $j=\calO(1/c^0)$.
+We have \citep{DD85}

-The dependence of such relations on the coordinate system in use will be discussed later.
-Notice the interesting point that there is no dependence of the mean motion $n$ and the radial semi-major axis $a_r$ on the angular momentum $\mathrm{J}$ up to the 1PN order; such dependence will start only at 2PN order, see e.g., Eq.~\eqref{n3PN}.
+The dependence of such relations on the coordinate system will be discussed later.
+Notice the interesting point that there is no dependence of the mean motion $n$ and the radial semi-major axis $a_r$ on the angular momentum $\dJ$ up to the 1PN order; such dependence starts at 2PN order $\propto\varepsilon^2$, see e.g. \eqref{n3PN}.